techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 If users experience issues in which they're not receiving transmissions, try the following steps:

+1. Disconnect and reconnect to the Walkie Talkie channel.
-1. Check the participant list to verify that both the sender and receiver are connected to the same Walkie Talkie channel.
+1. Check the participant list to verify that both the sender and receiver are connected to the same channel.
 1. [Run the network test in Walkie Talkie](#run-the-network-test-in-walkie-talkie) to make sure they have a good network connection.
-1. Restart Walkie Talkie to refresh the connection.
+1. Restart Teams to refresh the connection.
 1. Check whether the user's status is set to **Do not disturb**, in focus time, or in quiet time in Teams on the device.
 These modes might block transmissions.

     If the user is in any of these modes, have the user switch out of that mode.
-Make sure that notifications are turned on, and then restart Walkie Talkie to ensure that any changes to notification settings take effect.
+Make sure that notifications are turned on, and then restart Teams to ensure that any changes to notification settings take effect.

 ### Participants list for a Walkie Talkie channel is inaccurate